GTPB/ARANGS16/docs/2016-05-12/docker_compose/Worksheet.md

 --------------

 - Have a look at [this YAML file](https://github.com/rvosa/arangs2016/blob/master/docker-compose.yml).
 - How many build contexts are there?
 - Where are the build contexts relative to the YAML file?
+- If you do a docker-compose build from this YAML file, how many Docker images will be created?
-- Why does line 4 start with a hyphen?
+- Why does line 4 start with a dash `-`?
 What does this mean in YAML syntax (look it up)?
 What does this imply about volumes?
-- How many different syntaxes/languages have we so far looked at this week?
+- How many different syntaxes/notations have we so far looked at this week?
 - If you run one of these containers inside home (`~/`), would your invisible `.ssh` directory be accessible in the container?
   By which path would it be reachable in the container?
 - Have a look at [the other YAML file](https://github.com/rvosa/arangs2016/blob/master/docker-compose-data.yml)